Purpura haemorrhagica: Treatment

 Treatment usually involves high doses of steroids such as dexamethasone.
 While high doses of steroids may risk laminitis, low doses are associated with refractory cases.
 Antibiotics are used to treat any residual nidus of S. equi.
 Non-steroidal anti-inflammatory drugs (NSAIDs), such as phenylbutazone or flunixin, may be useful to reduce fever and relieve pain.
 Intravenous DMSO is sometimes used as a free-radical scavenger and anti-inflammatory.
 Additionally, wrapping the legs may reduce edema and skin sloughing.
 Supportive care with oral or IV fluids may also be required.

 Prognosis

-Prognosis is good with early, aggressive treatment (92% survival in one study).
+The prognosis is good with early, aggressive treatment (92% survival in one study).

 Prevention

-Purpura hemorrhagica may be prevented by proper management during an outbreak of strangles.
+Purpura haemorrhagica may be prevented by proper management during an outbreak of strangles.
 This includes isolation of infected horses, disinfection of fomites, and good hygiene by caretakers.
-Affected horses should be isolated at least one month following infection.
+Affected horses should be isolated for at least one month following infection.
 Exposed horses should have their temperature taken daily and should be quarantined if it becomes elevated.
 Prophylactic antimicrobial treatment is not recommended.

 Vaccination can reduce the incidence and severity of the disease.
-However, horses with high SeM antibody titers are more likely to develop purpura hemorrhagica following vaccination and so these horses should not be vaccinated.
+However, horses with high SeM antibody titers are more likely to develop purpura haemorrhagica following vaccination and so these horses should not be vaccinated.
 Titers may be measured by ELISA.